vaibhav18matere/build/Level-0/build-logic/001_operators_branching_loops.md

 console.log(checkPrimeNum(12));
 console.log(checkPrimeNum(13));
 ```
+- Add checks if user inputs a negative value.
 10. Write a program to take a day as an input and determine whether it is a weekday or weekend.
    `Example: Tuesday is weekday.`
 - [Code Sandbox Link](https://codesandbox.io/s/neog-build-operators-h15nc6?file=/src/index.js) for all the above solutions!